rexroni/keytap/README.md

 will take on its HOLD behavior (default: `200`).

-* `DOUBLE_TAP_MS`: the maximum number of milliseconds between when a key is released and when it is re-pressed for it to count as a double tap (default:
+* `DOUBLE_TAP_MS`: the maximum number of milliseconds between when a key is released and when it is re-pressed for it to qualify as a possible double tap (default: `300`).
-`300`).
 Set to `0` to allow for infinite time, or to `-1` to disable double tap behavior.
-Double tapping a dual-mode key causes the second keypress to take on its TAP behavior, regardless of how long it is held.
+A double tap is when you press a dual-mode key twice in quick succession, holding it the second time.
 This would be desirable if f were a dual-mode key, but you wanted to get the automatic key repeat behavior of holding a normal (non-dual-mode) f key, such as to page though a very long file in `less`.

 * `MODE`: By default, a key is considered "held" if it is pressed for longer than its `HOLD_TIMEOUT` (200ms by default) or if some second key is both